 - Einstein (experiments)

-Greek Mythology, History & Art • Grades 4-8
+New!
+The Greeks: Study of Early Western Civilization through Mythology, History & Art • Grades 4-8

 Children in the early grades are learning to increase their independence.
 This is the perfect time to bring them fables (with hidden lessons), tall tales and stories with heroes that exemplify the best of humanity: kindness, compassion, courage.
 Through storytelling, the children will build inner pictures of characters from tales such as Johnny Appleseed and The Lion and the Mouse.
 Students will retell the story in their own words (building memory and sequencing skills) and also “live into” the stories and images creatively through a variety of medium such as acting out a scene, modeling with beeswax or illustrating the story with colored pencils or beeswax crayons.
 As a group, students will compose a sentence or two about each story which the teacher will write on the board.
 Depending on individual skills, students will have the opportunity to copy a word, sentence or more into their lesson books, creating a page for each story.